TABLE OF CONTENTS

 AMD Ryzen vs. Intel for Video Editing and Encoding

-With the Ryzen 9 7950X now trailing behind even the Intel Core i5 13600K, AMD has lost the Premiere Pro race this generation.
+With the Ryzen 9 7950X now trailing behind even the Intel Core i5 14700K, AMD has lost the Premiere Pro race this generation.
 It’s not even a competition.

 While AMD’s Ryzen 5000 processors could easily destroy even the best from Intel’s 11th Generation lineup in video encoding, things changed with Alder Lake.
-With Raptor lake, Intel maintains this lead as the Core i9 13900K manages to beat a Ryzen 9 7950X quite convincingly.
-Here’s a video encoding benchmark from Guru3D that shows how these CPUs stack up.
+Intel maintains the lead as the Core i9 14900K manages to beat a Ryzen 9 7950X quite convincingly.

 AMD Ryzen vs. Intel for Adobe Photoshop and After Effects